 2. Show proof of savings or income

-If your credit is poor but you have money in the bank, a lender may still offer you a competitive rate.
-Showing proof of income and savings is a good option for new borrowers with short lending histories.
-For lenders, any proof that a borrower will be able to make payments toward a mortgage or loan will lower the overall lending risk and make a positive impact on the terms of the refinancing agreement.
+Showing savings or reliable income can help lenders offer you a competitive rate.
+For lenders, any proof that a borrower can make payments toward a mortgage will lower the overall lending risk and positively impact the terms of the refinancing agreement.

 3. Get a loan cosigner